 - RPM can successfully receive jobs from standard Unix distributions such as Ubuntu and Red Hat

 - One of our frequent requests is to solve the "stair-step" problem.
 This often happens when a UNIX file is sent to a DOS printer.
-RPM's print queues have the ability to translate LF to CR/LF (UNIX to Dos Printing).
+RPM's print queues can translate LF to CR/LF (UNIX to Dos Printing).

 Locally or Networked